cthulhu666/docker-rbenv/README.md

 docker-rbenv
 ============

-Docker image with rbenv installed
+Docker image with rbenv and ruby 2.1.2 installed on non-root account